dtao/aiadventures/summaries/2023-09-16-supervised-machine-learning/supervised-machine-learning.md

 problems and is used in **logistic regression**.
 This is a type of classification where the possible values for a data point are binary, i.e. true or false.
-Logistic regression can produce probabilistic predictions or confidence levels, i.e. the probability a tumor is malignant based on images and measurements.
+Logistic regression can produce probabilistic predictions or confidence levels, e.g. the probability of passing an exam based on hours spent studying.

 ![Example Sigmoid function](/images/supervised-machine-learning-sigmoid-function.png)